404UsernameNotFound404/Template-with-React-StyledComponents-Typescript/README.md

 2. Another would be a package with components.
 A good example of this could be "date-input-react" with the package being a component that displays a date picker.

 3. The final package type is page.
 This is where you can include functions/components that won't be needed outside of a certain page of the applications.
 E.X "login-page-react"
    This package would be what renders when the user is on the login route.
-It could also have a file "checkLoginInformation.ts" which could contain a simple function that makes sure the email/password follow a regex.\
+It could also have a file "checkLoginInformation.ts" which could contain a simple function that makes sure the email/password follow a regex.

-Another thing to note is package types 1/2 should be able to work fine without any state management(react-context) however they can still use it, just checking if it exists.
-For instance a package may want to single to the app that it's loading which can be done through state management.
+Another thing to note is package types 1/2 should be able to work fine without any state management(react-context) however they can still use it if they, check if it exists first.
+For instance a package may want to signal to the app that it's loading which can be done through state management.
 This keeps packages doing specific jobs.

 ### File Structure Naming